searchspring/snap/packages/snap-store-mobx/src/Search/README.md

 ### `storage` property
 This is a reference to the `StorageStore` instance that is used to store the current facet state for `collapse` and `overflow`; this preserves these states as additional API queries are made (think faceting, pagination, etc...).
 The `SearchStore` automatically manages this stored state.

+### `history` property
+This is a reference to the `HistoryStore` instance that is used to store the previously searched terms.

 ### `step` property
 Only applicable to facets where `type` is `range`.